Lessons from my Crazy wine adventure

 For the Austrian amber wine, we put the DRV grapes in amphora, oak and stainless steel.
 But the final blend of 85% Muscaris and 15% Souvignier Gris is all from amphorae (above).
 The Muscaris from amphora simply shone, so we blended it with a little Souvignier Gris from amphora to make the wine a little more interesting, complex and subtle.

 This project also inspired the addition of amphora to a red-wine project in Tuscany which aims to promote the revival of the ancient grape Pugnitello.
-Next month, I return to San Felice (below) to see how it is developing compared to the Pugnitello in steel and the more traditional oak barrels.
+After the CEE fair, I will be returning to San Felice (below) to see how it is developing compared to the Pugnitello in steel and the more traditional oak barrels.

 The first wine released – and the only one currently on sale in the UK – was made in a qvevri.
 A fascinating experience: going to Georgia to learn about the ancient art of winemaking in qvevri firsthand.